Procurement Practice #1: TCO, Value-based, and NPV

-My previous posts mainly elaborated on procurement's theoretical and conceptual aspects
+My previous posts mainly elaborated on the theoretical and conceptual aspects of procurement.

 However, as I work on my ever-growing portfolio of training courses, I look for simple yet valuable practical exercises to blend those with the theory.